romaricdrigon/Keypass-server/README.txt

 You can't access the root of the application, it's all right.
 You can try to go to /request/change_data, you should see a message like "missing parameter"

+****** Multi-users ******

+You can set several accounts.
+Each one will have access to his owns data (but now way to access others', because you need the password to decrypt).
+To add another user, add an entry in key_user, usr_id because auto-incremented, with a different usr_user, and a password: the easiest way is to set password to the same value than the first user, and then change it from the application.

 ****** License ******

 Feel free to use, re-use it.
 I make no warranties about my code.